Proxies for Web Scraping: Types, Privacy, and Detection

 print(requests.get("https://httpbin.org/ip", proxies=proxies).json())

-# Request a new exit IP (a new chain)
+# Request a new circuit, and usually a new exit address

 with Controller.from_port(port=9051) as c: